Swedist/about_me/README.md

 # RESUME
-Here is some info about me and my education :)
+Here is some info about me :)

 I have graduated from St. Petersburg State University of Economics (SPbSUE) with a degree in production management.
 I have been studying date science field since September 2020.
 Now I work as data scientist.
 In my work I am engaged in the following works:
 1) write an effective, readable code;